TheTechnobear/SoundplaneLite/README.md

 # SoundplaneLite
-A lightweight interface for the madronalabs soundplane
+A lightweight interface for the Madrona Labs Soundplane.

+# Usage
+This is a developer API,
+if you are looking for an application look at my project called MEC, or for bela my BelaPatches project

 # Status
-Under development, do not expect it to compile or do anything yet ;) watch this space.
+Under development